shaystrong/-lyk-s/README.md

 ## Project: [The Poet & the Artist](https://github.com/shaystrong/alykas/blob/main/the_poet_and_the_artist.ipynb)

+### Objective:

-### Objective: Get 1 computer to communicate to another using APIs.
+Get 1 computer to communicate to another computer using APIs.
 Create something visual from text using machine learning and artificial intelligence.

-### Background: TBD
+### Background:
+TBD